 The staff and their attention to detail, the programming and the planning have been exceptional.
 It’s transformed the way I look at my profession and the way I am in my profession.Kelly Housecroft

-The University of Worcester currently offers two part time Professional Doctorate Programmes; the Doctor of Education (EdD) and the Doctor of Health Sciences (DHSc).
+The University of Worcester currently offers three part time Professional Doctorate Programmes; the Doctor of Business Administration, the Doctor of Education (EdD) and the Doctor of Health Sciences (DHSc).
 The Professional Doctorate is awarded to a candidate who has made an independent and original contribution to a specific professional area and who has successfully completed an approved course of study incorporating a taught component and a research component, culminating in the submission of a thesis of work to a requisite standard.